AntoineSoetewey/statsandr/content/about.md

 In parallel with my doctoral thesis, I am teaching assistant for several courses in statistics and probability at bachelor and master’s level.
 From time to time, I also provide trainings and workshops in statistics and R in a Belgian consulting company.

-This blog was launched to help academics and professionals to grasp important statistical concepts, using examples and plain English.
-I will also occasionally present some work related to data science using R and news about my research.
+This blog aims at helping academics and professionals working with data to grasp important statistical concepts using examples and plain English.
+When possible, for all statistical concepts covered in this blog, I try to write an article on how to apply them in R. I will also occasionally present some work related to data science using R and news about my research.

+I really enjoy learning new things.
+I learn (and I am still learning) a lot by teaching statistics to students from diverse backgrounds.
+So far, I believed that I understood a statistical concept only if I was able to teach it to my students.
+If I was not able to explain it in a clear and understandable way to my students, it meant that I needed to study it more carefully because I actually did not fully understand it.

+With this blog, I have discovered that in order to understand and learn something new, one must be able to clearly (i) communicate it *and* more importantly, be able to (ii) write it down.
+So this blog was first launched to share statistical concepts I am familiar with, but I quickly realized that I would actually learn much more than expected.
+I learn by writing, and I learn thanks to valuable feedback.

 Note that all opinions and views are my own and do not represent my employer.